-If Trump instead tried to pull the United States out of NAFTA, he likely would anger pro-business leaders and voters.
-Neither scenario was appealing.
-“A long negotiation in which [Trump] can continue to claim he is fighting for a better deal is by far the best bet,” argues Edward Alden in Politico.
-“I’m in no rush,” Trump said at an August 16 cabinet meeting about a possible NAFTA deal, according to the Journal.
+Some also speculated that the White House threw roadblocks at the talks because of the concern that Congress, pro-business leaders, and voters would be angered by whatever outcome was reached.
+“A long negotiation in which [Trump] can continue to claim he is fighting for a better deal is by far the best bet,” argued Edward Alden in Politico.
+“I’m in no rush,” Trump said at an August 16, 2018, cabinet meeting about a possible NAFTA deal, according to the Journal.

-2. Give to receive.
+2. Give to Receive

-Trump also proposed a so-called sunset clause in which NAFTA would expire in five years unless explicitly renewed by its members.
-This was a nonstarter for Canada and Mexico, which argued that businesses would balk at investing in the changes Trump wanted to make to NAFTA if the deal might be abandoned after five years.
+The Trump administration made several extreme demands during the renegotiation while offering few concessions on issues important to the other parties.
+For example, Trump proposed a “sunset clause” in which NAFTA would expire in five years unless explicitly renewed.
+This was a nonstarter for Canada and Mexico, which argued that businesses would balk at investing in the changes Trump wanted if the deal might be abandoned after five years.

 For negotiators who are trying to reach a mutually beneficial agreement, threats should be used only as a last resort.

 “Normally in a negotiation, each side has to have flexibility,” Carla Hills, the lead negotiator for the original NAFTA deal under George H.W.
 Bush told the Journal.
 “If the U.S. side has no flexibility on important issues, it’s certainly not going to move forward.”

 Ultimately, the White House ended up backing down from its demand for a sunset clause in order to forge an agreement with Mexico.
 Mexico, for its part, agreed to meet autoworker wage demands from the United States.
 It took a year, but the two parties finally agreed to a tradeoff.